jagadekmeesala/ITG_EAGLE_Training/README.md

 Trainer taught about
 - Data Movement Utilities
 - Ways to import and export data into databases

+Linux training has started today
-- Linux Operatiing system - introduction
+- Linux Operating system - introduction
 - Architecture of Linux
 - Difference between Linux and Unix
 - Putty in Linux